Bare Metal Restore: How & When to Use It

 Bare Metal Restore Using an Image Backup

-Unless you want to go through the daunting task of reinstalling every piece of software, including your operating system manually, you will want the help of a backup software solution that can perform a bare metal restore from an image backup.
-The term Image backup, is also referred to as a disaster recovery backup, ghost backup, image-level backup, disk imaging, block level backup, or a clone of your machine.
+Unless you want to go through the daunting task of reinstalling every piece of software, including your operating system manually, you will want the help of a bmr backup software solution that can perform a bare metal restore from an image backup.
+The term Image backup, is also referred to as a disaster recovery backup, bare metal backup, ghost backup, image-level backup, disk imaging, block level backup, or a clone of your machine.
 If you can get past all of the names, it’s actually a pretty simple type of backup that essentially creates an exact copy or clone of your computer’s hard disk at the time of the backup.
 This type of backup creates a snapshot of your entire system and includes everything: your operating system, applications, preferences, email settings, and data.

 An image backup is a very simple to configure type of backup where you normally have to just select an entire drive, partition, or entire machine which typically backs up everything that you have selected.
 Some backup software like NovaBACKUP, allows you to backup changes since the last full disaster recovery backup.
 Where disk image backups really shine is in a complete disaster type of situation.
 For example, if your hard drive dies, your Windows will not boot up or becomes corrupt, your laptop is stolen, a software upgrade goes horribly wrong, or some other major disasters that require a complete rollback of the entire machine.
 While most disk image backup products can access a single file from the disk image backup in the event you just need to restore a single file, file level backups are more suited to file level restores.

 Verify that You Can Restore to Dissimilar Hardware